 The half implant device on a fingernail by Emi Tamaki and Ken Iwasaki was also nice; especially considering that it’s already (or soon) a commercial product.

 As always, I particularly liked Inami-Sensei’s work.
 Suzanne Low presented “Pressure Detection on Mobile Phone By Camera and Flash”.
 Very innovative use of the camera and nice demonstrations.
-Also the multi-touch car steering wheel presented by Shunsuke Koyama (you can do gestures anywhere on the wheel) was really well thought out and cool research.

 #Our work# We had 3 papers and 1 poster at the conference.

 On the Tip of my Tongue - A Non-Invasive Pressure-Based Tongue Interface.
 Cheng, Jingyuan and Okoso, Ayano and Kunze, Kai and Henze, Niels and Schmidt, Albrecht and Lukowicz, Paul and Kise.
 Proceedings of the 5th Augmented Human International Conference.
 2014.
 Bibtex.

 In the Blink of an Eye - Combining Head Motion and Eye Blink Frequency for Activity Recognition with Google Glass.
 Ishimaru, Shoya and Kunze, Kai and Kise, Koichi and Weppner, Jens and Dengel, Andreas and Lukowicz, Paul and Bulling, Andreas.
 Proceedings of the 5th Augmented Human International Conference.
 2014.
 Bibtex.